-Late 2022/Early 2023 - Training on the System for Official Languages Obligations (SOLO) will be provided by TBS to Persons responsible for official languages (PROL) in institutions.
+Fall 2022 - Training on the System for official languages obligations (SOLO) will be provided by TBS to Persons responsible for official languages (PROL) in institutions.
 User support tools will also be provided.

-Late 2022 - TBS will send an email to PROL asking them to start obtaining the information required to update their institution's list of offices.
+Fall 2022 - TBS will send an email to PROL asking them to update their institution's offices in SOLO.

-Winter/Spring 2023 - TBS will send an email to deputy heads and PROL to advise them of the launch of the OLRRE process.
+Winter 2023 - TBS will send an email to deputy heads and PROL to advise them of the launch of the OLRRE process.